talhrmn/iCash/README.md

 ## Setup Instructions

 1. **Environment Setup**
-    - Copy `.env.example` to `.env` and update the configuration
+    - Copy `.env.example` to `.env` in both the root layer, as well as the web_app - and update the configurations as needed.
-    - Ensure all required environment variables are set
+    - Ensure all required environment variables are set.

 2. **Database Setup**
     - The system uses PostgreSQL